Zachatoo/obsidian-inbox/README.md

 ### Inbox notice duration

 Duration to show Notice when there is data to process, in seconds.
 Set to 0 for infinite duration.
 Clear to use global default Notice duration.

+## Attributions

+-   Thank you to marcusolsson for [obsidian-svelte](https://github.com/marcusolsson/obsidian-svelte) that I used for creating many of the UI elements.